Damián Díaz

-Damián Rodrigo Díaz Montero ([daˈmjan roˈðriɣo ˈðiaθ], born 1 May 1986) is a footballer who plays as an attacking midfielder for Barcelona SC.
+Damián Rodrigo Díaz Montero ([daˈmjan roˈðriɣo ˈðiaθ], born 1 May 1986) is a professional footballer who plays as an attacking midfielder.
 Born in Argentina, he represents the Ecuador national team.

 Club career

 Rosario Central

 Díaz began his career at hometown Juan XXIII for then joined the Rosario Central youth ranks.
 However, after having success at the football academy he signed his first professional contract with The Canallas as a 20-year-old, to finally in 2007, being promoted to the first adult team by then coach Carlos Ischia, who saw in him a lot of talent.

 On 8 April, Díaz made his league debut with Rosario in a 2–1 away loss against Godoy Cruz, scoring his side's goal in the 91st minute at Mendoza.
 However, Díaz scored his second consecutive goal in his second professional game during a 3–0 home victory over Nueva Chicago at Gigante de Arroyito, scoring the second goal of his team on 58th minute.

 After a successful 2007–08 season completing 4 goals in 25 games, Díaz was transferred to Boca Juniors, following his coach Carlos Ischia footsteps, who also left the club for Buenos Aires-based team.